rexhip/rexhip/README.md

 a common clean API for what the library call "device blocks". (interface blocks)

 Key features:
  - Avoid global states, which make it possible to create reusable device blocks.
-(Similar to proibus gsd-files)
  - Clean and readable API.
  - Advanced timeout handler that reduce idle time.
  - Take all care of executing the queries, one by one.
 Sophisticated bus sharing mechanism between devices.
  - Logging capabilities for development and debugging.
  - Possible to create readable code still for application with hundreds of modbus devices.